 This is true even in the case of material substrate.

 It is important to recognize the specter of substratism now.
 We are currently in a unique position: we can head off substratism before it becomes a systemic problem.
 This is a crucial point.
 With respect to racism, sexism, and speciesism, we are not in such a position.
-The culmination of history is the present.
 Imagine being able to prevent the evils of racism before they were to take hold in the world.
 What would you do?